manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 green spaces.
 Representing these areas consistently at a national level depends on the quality and compatibility of the source data.

-That’s where you come in.

 PAN-NZ is a national initiative that brings together datasets from local and central government, iwi, and NGOs.
-By providing your data in a consistent and accessible format, you help to:
+By providing your data in a consistent and accessible format, you can help to:
-* Improve national visibility of protected areas in your region
+* Improve the national visibility of protected areas in your region
-* Strengthen environmental reporting, both within New Zealand and to international frameworks such as the IUCN and the Kunming-Montreal 30x30 target
+* Strengthen environmental reporting, both within New Zealand and under international frameworks such as the IUCN and the Kunming-Montreal 30x30 target
 * Support councils, communities, and planners with reliable spatial information